boennecd/dynamichazard/cran-comments.md

     R      2.0Mb
     doc    3.4Mb
     libs   2.9Mb

+The note from win-builder.r-project.org on the develop image is:
+* installed size is  8.7Mb
+  sub-directories of 1Mb or more:
+    R      2.0Mb
+    doc    3.4Mb
+    libs   3.2Mb

 The note on my own laptop is:
 * checking installed package size ...
 NOTE